oden-lang/oden-lang.github.io/about.md

 They may be achieved anyway, but that should be regarded as a bonus.

 * A fast compiler.
-Emphasis lies on a simple implementation with correct semantics, not compilation speed.
+Emphasis lies on a simple implementation with correct semantics, not compilation or runtime speed.
 * Easy workflow.
 After running the Oden compiler the user might have to step in to a directory of output Go files and run `go build` etc.